kislaykantidhar/Nodejs-training/README.md

 2. 02_Assignment.js ->Demonstrate the use of Promise
 3. 03_Assignment.js ->Demonstrate the use of Promise.all
 4. 04_Assignment.js ->Use fs package to read data from a file and print it, using callback way.
+5. 05_Assignment.js ->Demonstrate the use of callback, i.e both error and success.